 First and foremost, as the occupying power in the West Bank, Israel must explicitly acknowledge the applicability of the right to demonstrate in the occupied territories.
 Subsequently, Israel should establish clear rules that will enable the realization of freedom of expression and the right to protest in the West Bank, whether through weekly demonstrations or other protest events.
-The infringement of the freedom of expression of Palestinians in the West Bank must be limited to the exceptions established by human rights laws.93 complicated relationship between the occupying power and the residents of the occupied territory and is unimplementable - should be abolished.94 Instead, clear guidelines should be provided to all security forces clarifying their obligation to respect and protect freedom of expression and protest; to grant the greatest possible space for organizing demonstrations and protest events and participating in them; and to treat demonstrators and human rights activists in a respectful and dignified manner.
-In addition to that, the rules and regulations concerning the use of closed military zone orders, as well as the rules concerning the use of crowd control means, should be clarified and integrated.
+The infringement of the freedom of expression of Palestinians in the West Bank must be limited to the exceptions established by human rights laws.94

+To achieve this, the Israeli military must amend the law and alter its implementation.
+Among other things, the mechanism for authorizing demonstrations established by Order 101 - which disregards the complicated relationship between the occupying power and the residents of the occupied territory and is unimplementable - should be abolished.
+Instead, clear guidelines should be provided to all security forces, clarifying their obligation to respect and protect freedom of expression and protest; to grant the greatest possible space for organizing demonstrations and protest events and participating in them; and to treat demonstrators and human rights activists in a dignified manner.
+In addition to that, the rules and regulations concerning the use of closed military zone orders should be clarified and integrated, as well as the rules concerning the use of crowd control means.